 3.For expansion into China: Discounted & Free McSpicy Wings

 In March 2010, McDonald’s developed a massively successful word of mouth strategy to increase sales of their McSpicy Wings in China.
 McDonald’s announced that it would accept discount coupons on chicken wings on any restaurant in China, and any customer with any such coupon would receive a discount on McDonald’s McSpicy Wings.

-Shortly afterwards, McDonald’s publicly promised that if 1 million people in China pledged their love for McSpicy Wings online, it would distribute free chicken wings for 7 days at selected restaurants.
+Shortly afterward, McDonald’s publicly promised that if 1 million people in China pledged their love for McSpicy Wings online, it would distribute free chicken wings for 7 days at selected restaurants.
 More than 2 million signed the pledge, and as promised, McDonald’s distributed thousands of McSpicy Wings for free.
 The turnout was so great that some stores even had to restrict the crowds present!

 Thanks to the massive word-of-mouth buzz generated, with 3 million videos viewed online and 182,986 videos forwarded to friends, sales of McSpicy Wings ultimately increased by 10% to 30%, with revenue increasing in tandem.

 4. To remain relevant in the USA: Pay with Lovin’, Not Cash

 During the 2015 Super Bowl, McDonald’s promoted a new campaign, called Pay with Lovin’, where its US restaurants let some customers pay for orders with “a random act of Lovin’” rather than cash.
 Acts of lovin’ are acts of affection, and the ad during the Super Bowl featured customers being requested to pay for their food by dancing, hugging their friends, or calling their mothers to say “I love you.”